unboxed/be_valid_asset/README.markdown

       html.should be_valid_markup
     end

-It is also possible to validate an xhtml fragment.
+It is also possible to validate an html fragment.
 This assumes xhtml-1.0 strict.

-    it "should be valid xhtml" do
+    it "should be valid html" do
       string = "<p>This is an html fragment</p>"
-      string.should be_valid_xhtml_fragment
+      string.should be_valid_markup_fragment
     end

 ### CSS validation